 It is important to note that the information posted above is a general overview and bankruptcy cases may have unique circumstances that affect each person differently.

-If you are considering a bankruptcy and reside in Chicago, Gurnee, Rolling Meadows, Naperville, Schaumburg, or surrounding areas, call our office at 1-800-519-0090 and we will be happy to discuss your options with you.
+If you are considering a bankruptcy and reside in Chicago, Gurnee, Rolling Meadows, Naperville, Schaumburg, or surrounding areas, call our office at 1-800-519-0090 and our Chapter 7 and Chapter 13 bankruptcy attorney will be happy to discuss your options with you.